gacou54/pakell/README.md

 ### NOTE
 IN DEVELOPMENT.
-* This is a new project and may change.
+* This is a new project and it may change.
 By now pakell works well on my computer, but I have no garanty that it will work everywhere

 ### TODO